nyuhuyang/RNAseq_pipeline/README.md

 ## I. Introduction

-This RNA-Seq Analysis pipeline has three sections:
+This RNA-Seq Analysis pipeline has four sections:

 1) Alignment and Counts<br />
 Including STAR alignment, Samtools sort, HTSeq Count, and Cufflinks.
+Most be performed in the high-performance computing enviroment.

 2) Call Somatic mutations and annotate vcf<br />
 Including Mpileup, Varscan, and SnpEff.
+Preferably be performed in the high-performance computing enviroment.

 3) Summarize FPKM, QC and cluster<br />
 Including mutation data clean, FPKM data clean, QC, hclust, and mutation/expression comparison.
+Can be performed on a local machine.

 4) DESeq for gene level comparision<br />
 DESeq and downstram analysis.
+Can be performed on a local machine.

 ## II.
 Work flow